 Acute myocarditis is characterized by inflammation in the heart muscle (myocardium).
 It has many causes but the most common is a viral infection.
 In a proportion of patients, the inflammation in the heart persists and causes decreased heart function with symptoms and signs of heart failure.
-In some cases, this becomes progressive and leads to a chronic dilated cardiomyopathy, which is the most common reason for heart transplantation.
+In some cases, this becomes progressive and leads to a chronic dilated cardiomyopathy which is the most common reason for heart transplantation.

 Since people with acute myocarditis have heart failure, its treatment is based on standard-of-care recommendations for heart failure.
 This includes diuretics, ACE inhibitors, angiotensin receptors blockers, beta blockers, and aldosterone inhibitors.
-For those with a fulminant presentation, intensive care is often required, with the use of inotropic medications (to increase the force of the heart muscle contraction) and, occasionally, heart-lung bypass or ventricular assist devices.
-There is otherwise no specific treatment for acute myocarditis.
-Although some patients have responded to therapy with immuno-suppressive therapy (azathioprine) added to steroids, the data are not conclusive enough to be the recommended therapy.
+For those with a fulminant presentation, intensive care is often required, with the use of inotropic medications (to increase the force of the heart muscle contraction) and occasionally, heart-lung bypass or ventricular assist devices.
+There is otherwise no specific treatment for acute myocarditis, although some patients have responded to therapy with immuno-suppressive therapy (azathioprine) added to steroids, but the data are not conclusive enough to be the recommended therapy.
 Immune-modulation therapy with immune globulin has been trialed but without clear success.

 A number of published studies have shown that CBD has anti-inflammatory activities in a range of experimental inflammatory pathologies.
 In particular, CBD has been shown to reduce vascular inflammation and inflammation in the heart in a model of myocarditis.
-Our studies in an experimental model of heart failure has confirmed the anti-inflammatory activity as well as a prominent anti-fibrotic action which leads to progression of the heart dysfunction.
 Based upon this evidence, CBD has the potential to offer therapeutic benefits in the treatment for myocarditis.